kg0r0/twitter-oauth2/README.md

   res.send(`Hello ${data.data.username}!`);
 })
 ```
-**Note** This module implements a session store that is compatible with [express-session](https://www.npmjs.com/package/express-session).
+**Note** This module uses a session store that is compatible with [express-session](https://www.npmjs.com/package/express-session).

-See the [example](https://github.com/kg0r0/twitter-oauth2/tree/main/example) for basic usage.
+See the [example](https://github.com/kg0r0/twitter-oauth2/tree/main/example) for more details.

 ### Authorization Code Grant with PKCE

+The required arguments depend on the client type.

 #### Confidential Client